Paulilami/FLARE/README.md

 Hey Guys,

-Today I present you a protocol which I have developed within the past year. **FLARE: Fast Lightweight Authenticated Relay for Drones** is designed to address the complexities of modern drone communication within dynamic environments, offering a robust framework for peer-to-peer drone interactions.
+Today I present you a protocol which I have developed within the past year. **FLARE: Fast Lightweight Authenticated Relay for Drones** is designed to address the complexities of modern drone communication within dynamic environments, offering a robust framework for leightweight peer-to-peer drone interactions.

 ## Overview

-FLARE integrates cutting-edge cryptographic methods, efficient data handling, and advanced networking techniques to ensure secure, reliable, and efficient communication among drones.
-It's structured to be highly customizable and adaptable to a variety of operational requirements and technology stacks.
+FLARE integrates multiple cryptographic methods, efficient data handling, and advanced networking techniques to ensure secure, reliable, and efficient communication in drone systems.
+It's created to be highly customizable and adaptable to a variety of operational requirements and technology stacks.

 ## Components